pfdubois/BridgeBidding/source/MajorOpenings.rst

 With an unbalanced hand,

--  1M - 2N! - 3♣/♦/♥/♠ stiff or void in the bid suit.
+-  1M - 2N! - 3♣/♦/W stiff or void in the bid suit.
+(W = the other major).
--  1M - 2N! - 4a, a very good second 5-card suit, and no more than 13
+-  1M - 2N! - 4♣/♦/W, showing a good second |5ormore| card suit, strong hand.
-   HCP.

-Note the “slow shows” nature of the balanced bids.
-If you have a choice between showing a second five card suit or a stiff, show the second suit if it is a good suit and you are at a minimum.
+You have a choice in the latter case since obviously you have a shortness.
+Choose the suit bid only with a :term:`good suit`.
 However, if you have a void, show the void.

 After the opener replies to J2N, a non-jump bid in a side suit is a control bid, which are discussed in more detail in the chapter on :ref:`slam bidding <control_bidding>`.

+When opener shows shortness, responder must examine his holding in that suit.
+A good holding is paradoxically bad, because those values will likely be wasted in the play.
+However, no wasted vaues is the legendary "30-point deck" -- all your values are working and you have nearly all the honors in the other three suits.
+Exploring for slam should be considered.

 In :ref:`The Hand <TheHand>` we met these two hands and evaluated them to around 16 and 15 points each: